Performance to price ratio. The higher, the better.

 Send your test results of Radeon R9 380X.

 Cryptocurrency mining performance of Radeon R9 380X.
 Usually measured in megahashes per second.

 Let's see how good Radeon R9 380X is for gaming.
 Particular gaming benchmark results are measured in frames per second.
 Comparisons with game system requirements are included, but remember that sometimes official requirements may reflect reality inaccurately.

 Overall Radeon R9 380X performance compared to nearest competitors among desktop video cards.

-We believe that the nearest equivalent to Radeon R9 380X from NVIDIA is GeForce GTX 960, which is slower by 1% and lower by 3 positions in our rating.
+According to our data, the closest NVIDIA alternative to Radeon R9 380X's NVIDIA equivalent is GeForce GTX 1050 Ti, which is faster by 2% and higher by 5 positions in our rating.